abnerabbey/counters/README.md

 Install the app directly on you iPhone and start using it without any third party dependency! 🚀

+Use it either portrait mode or landscape mode 🙂🙃🙂

 ### Counters list

 Explore and have the counters control right on the counter list, where you can see all counts you have created.